Micturating cystourethrogram (MCUG)

 Your child can usually go home straight away after the test.
 Contact your doctor if your child has:

-• blood in his or her urine for more than two days – the urine may look red (like blackcurrant squash) or brown (like a cola drink)
+• blood in their urine for more than two days – the urine may look red (like blackcurrant squash) or brown (like a cola drink)

-• pain in the lower part of his or her tummy
+• pain in the lower part of their tummy

 • signs of a urinary tract infection – such as a fever (temperature over 38°C), being sick, feeling tired or irritable, having pain or a stinging/burning feeling when passing urine, going to the toilet more often than usual or holding on because it is painful to go, or wetting the bed or themselves more often than usual.